Soaking in Massachusetts's Hot Springs

 Secret Tip: Combine your visit with a hike on the scenic trails within the wildlife sanctuary.

-3. Lithia Springs Reservation (Goshen)
+Lithia Springs Reservoir

 The site features the ruins of a 19th-century bottling plant that once harvested the spring water believed to have health benefits.
 The well-maintained trails and secluded location make it a peaceful escape for nature enthusiasts.